 When you dictate, speak clearly but don't speak excessively slowly.
 Natural speech seems to be best for most people.

-It is now possible to dictate emojis, for example speaking "smile emoji" will insert a slightly smiling face emoji and speaking "frown emoji" will insert a frowning face emoji.
-I haven't checked which emoji names work; several I tried didn't work; have fun experimenting.
+It is possible to dictate emojis, for example speaking "smile emoji" will insert a slightly smiling face emoji and speaking "frown emoji" will insert a frowning face emoji.

 All caps, to capitalise the next word, e.g. "all caps bbc";